frederickjh/vimeup/PACKAGING_FOR_WINDOWS.md

 If you want to use a different Python version or add additional Python modules, just do the above with different Windows Python installers.

-### Known Issues
-* sample-application does not work with Python 3, pull requests welcome.

 ## Inno Setup

 [Inno Setup](https://jrsoftware.org/isinfo.php) can be used with wine on Linux to create a Windows' Installer. *Inno Setup* is a know application in Play on Linux and can be used to create an installer for Vimeup using its *Inno Setup Script* file `vimeup.iss` that is saved in the repository.